5 Smart Ways To Avoid Overbooking At Your Naija Event

 “This invite admits only one person.
 No extra guests will be allowed.”

-Follow up RSVPs via SMS or phone calls to confirm attendance.
+Then follow up RSVPs with SMS or phone calls to confirm attendance.
+Trust me, you’ll thank yourself later.

 Tags: